Dacili/RequireJS/README.md

 ```
 Also, the difference is mentioned in *configuration settings* part, for data-main attr.
 ## Define vs require
-- define: used to define modules for use in multiple locations(reuse)
+- define: used to define modules, to use in multiple locations (reuse)
 - require: load and use existing modules (I want this module + also load all its dependencies)

 https://stackoverflow.com/questions/9507606/when-should-i-use-require-and-when-to-use-define